yoricksijsling/mooArrayStableSort/README.md

 Array.stableSort
 ================

-Adds a stable sort function to Google Chrome and other browsers.
+Adds a stable sort function to older browsers.
+Since Google Chrome 12, all browsers have stable sorting by default.
 A stable sort behaves more intuitive when you're sorting a dataset multiple times on different keys (e.g. a sortable table) and the result is always predictable.

 How to use